 Key Stage 4 Curriculum

-Areas of exploration include different religions and beliefs, reflection on fundamental questions and enhancing spiritual and moral development as well as health and wellbeing.
-All students undertake a core Religion, Philosophy & Ethics (RPE) course.
+All students undertake a core Religion, Philosophy & Ethics (RPE) course in one lesson each week.
 The course is designed to be engaging, challenging and useful.
 Topics include an introduction to philosophy and ethics, debating religious issues and an EPQ style investigation into an area of personal interest.
 Students who complete the course to a good standard are awarded a certificate.
 Students can also opt to undertake a GCSE in Religious Studies.

 For more information, please view the latest resources available below.